puli2004/Smash_Wishlist/README.md

 - [ ] Add goofy and donald for sora
 - [ ] Make my own charater in the game // I'm looking up to it
 - [ ] Redesign Young Link.//Folder Addition
-- [ ] Final Destination Remake// LVD really fucked me up.
-I'll wait till we get additions
+- [ ] Final Destination Remake// I'll finish it once I finish the rest.